 Founded in the spring of 2007, the TouVA Collective (Sylvie Tourangeau, Victoria Stanton and Anne Bérubé) is a Montreal-based performance art trio that has been researching the practice of performance through multiple frameworks and approaches.
 In addition to conducting workshops, creating dynamic artist talks and offering coaching to artists in a variety of contexts – including international festivals – TouVA is a group of artist-researchers interested in a profound exploration of “the performative.”

 , the definitive book on installation art in Quebec between 1975-1995.
-As an instructor of literature at the college level for over ten years, she has consistently integrated performative aspects into her teaching methodology.
+As an instructor of literature at the college level for over twenty years, she has consistently integrated performative aspects into her teaching methodology.

 is an interdisciplinary artist and researcher/curator/educator working with live action, human interaction, video, film, photo, drawing, and writing.
 Exploring within diverse media, while the outward results of her practice manifest in various forms, performance is the invariable core of her research.
 Her time-based work includes performance for stage and for the camera, infiltrating actions in public spaces, and one-on-one encounters in intimate contexts.
 Investing a performative presence and consciousness within multiple spaces/times, she continuously underscores the complex aspects of “transaction” and the possibility for transformation.
 Considered a pioneer of transactional practices in Quebec, Stanton has presented exhibitions, performances, interventions, and films/videos in Canada, the U.S., Europe, Australia, Japan and Mexico.
 Her first book Impure, Reinventing the Word: The Theory, Practice and Oral History of Spoken Word in Montreal

 (conundrum press, 2001), co-authored with Vincent Tinguely, chronicled a vibrant artistic movement via interviews with over 75 artists. http://bankofvictoria.com